 - CRCC in the NewsRev.
 Robert H. Schuller, Crystal Cathedral Founder, Dies at 88The Rev. Robert H. Schuller, who founded one of the world’s first megachurches only to see it fall apart, died Thursday morning.
 Schuller founded the Garden Grove Community Church in Orange County, …Topics: Megachurches

 - MapCalifornia MegachurchesMegachurches Adapted from the description provided by the Hartford Institute for Religion Research.
-When researchers talk about “megachurches,” they are generally referring to any Protestant congregation with a sustained average weekly attendance …Topics: Evangelicals and Evangelicalism, Megachurches, Southern California
+When researchers talk about “megachurches,” they are generally referring to any Protestant congregation with a sustained average weekly attendance …Topics: Evangelicals and Evangelicalism, maps, Megachurches, Southern California

 - CommentaryEvangelical Atheisms: Sunday Assemblies and Ryan Bell’s “Year Without God”“Isms” have a special place in the Western heart, and with good reason.
 Critiques of Neoliberalism help us make sense of the market-driven ethos, and explorations of postmodernism yield diagnoses of our …Topics: Community Dynamics, Megachurches, Religious "Nones"

 To schedule an interview with one of our experts, please contact CRCC:

 - Brad ChristersonContributing FellowBrad Christenson is a sociologist who has written extensively in the areas of religion, race, ethnicity, and globalization.

 - Richard FlorySenior Director of Research and EvaluationRichard Flory is a sociologist whose work focuses on religion and urban life, religious and cultural change, and youth and young adults.

 - Andrew JohnsonResearch AssociateAndrew Johnson is a sociologist who studies religion on the margins of society, with specific interests in religious practice inside of prison, Latin American Pentecostalism and religionin the city.